 This tax credit helps offset the costs of raising kids and is worth up to $3,600 for each child under 6 years old and $3,000 for each child between 6 and 17 years old.
 You can get half of your credit through monthly payments in 2021 and the other half in 2022 when you file a tax return.
-You can get the tax credit even if you don’t have recent earnings and don’t normally file taxes.
+You can get the tax credit even if you don’t have recent earnings and don’t normally file taxes by visiting GetCTC.org before mid-November 2022.
 Learn more about monthly payments and new changes to the Child Tax Credit.

 Raising children is expensive—recent reports show that the cost of raising a child is over $200,000 throughout the child’s lifetime.
 The Child Tax Credit (CTC) can give you back money at tax time to help with those costs.
 If you owe taxes, the CTC can reduce the amount of income taxes you owe.
 If you make less than about $75,000 ($150,000 for married couples and $112,500 for heads of households) and your credit is more than the taxes you owe, you get the extra money back in your tax refund.
 If you don’t owe taxes, you will get the full amount of the CTC as a tax refund.